-Alternatives for Data Entry $k^$ in Index
+Alternatives for Data Entry k^ in Index

-- Data record with key value k - Leaf node stores actual record - Example: the sname index we looked at earlier: $k^ = (22, 2 + 20, 2$ - Only one such index can be used (without duplication of table data) - 2. <k, rid> rid of data record with search key value k - Only a pointer (rid) to the page and record are stored - Example: the sname index we looked at earlier: $k^ = ('ahab', RID)$ - 3. <k, list of rids > list of rids of records with search key k - Similar to previous method, but more compact - Disadvantage is that data entry is of variable length - Can be considered a compressed version of 2. - Several indexes with alternatives 2 and 3 may exist
+- 1. Data record with key value k - Leaf node stores actual record

+- Example: the sname index we looked at earlier: k = (22,'ahab',7,44.0) - Only one such index can be used (without duplication of table data) - <k, rid> rid of data record with search key value k Only a pointer (rid) to the page and record are stored - Example: the sname index we looked at earlier: k = ('ahab', RID) - 3. <k, list of rids> list of rids of records with search key k - Similar to previous method, but more compactDisadvantage is that data entry is of variable length - Disadvantage is that data entry is of variable leng Can be appeidened a serie record consistence of 2 - Can be considered a compressed version of 2.

+Several indexes with alternatives 2 and 3 may exist